pedmiston/mozilla-fellows/application.md

 # Describe to us your current research team.

-I work primarily with Dr. Gary Lupyan in the Psychology Department at the University of Wisconsin-Madison.
+I work primarily with my advisor Dr. Gary Lupyan.
 The lab runs behavioral experiments in person and online, exploring various aspects of the relationship between language and cognition.
 I also work with Dr. Marcus Perlman, UC Merced on questions about language evolution.
+Most of my research can be done remotely.

 # Describe to us how open science advances your research.
 (100 words)